 When you first learn of a friend or family member’s diagnosis, it’s natural to wonder how to help someone with cancer.
-As we learned when my husband was diagnosed with brain cancer in July 2012, friends and family members truly do want to help but sometimes don’t know where to start.
+As we learned following my husband’s brain cancer diagnosis in July 2012, friends and family members genuinely do want to help but sometimes don’t know where to start.

 Things to Say to Someone with Cancer